 The post went on to explain that Young used the term “awareness of presence” 50+ times and since New Age author Eckhart Tolle also used the term “awareness of presence” 50+ times therefore Young must be a New Ager.

-Whoa.
+?????
+WHAT?
+Is this qa joke?
+Whoa!!
 Using this faulty reasoning, the poster would also have a problem with the Bible.
-The BIble uses the term “presence of the Lord.” over thirty times in the KJV, forty times in ESA and more than seventy times in the NIV.
+The Bible uses the term “presence of the Lord.” over thirty times in the KJV, forty times in ESA and more than seventy times in the NIV.
 Here is a list of 141 verses about God’s presence.

 The “awareness of presence” or “presence of God” is a very common topic in the Bible and in the Christian community.
 See Charles Stanley’s Sermon : The Awareness of God’s Presence.
 When I searched my commentaries on Logos I found hundreds of references.
 On Google I found thousands.